DomainDemo: a dataset of domain-sharing activities among different demographic groups on Twitter: Methods

-Matching to voter file records provides access to the geolocation, year of birth, gender, race/ethnicity, and partisanship of the matched Twitter users.
-For geolocation, we consider only the state of residence as recorded in the voter files.
-Using the year of birth, we determine the age of users at the time of sharing events and categorize them into the following age groups: ``<18,'' ``18-29,'' ``30-49,'' ``50-64,'' and ``>65.''
-The category for users younger than 18 years old is included because they might post content before reaching the legal voting age.
+Matching to voter file records provides access to the geolocation, year of birth, gender, race/ethnicity, and partisanship of the users in the panel.
+We use state-level geolocation data from the voter files as our geographic unit of analysis.
+While we have access to more detailed location information, such as county-level data, releasing this information would risk re-identifying the users due to the low population density of many U.S. counties.
+State-level granularity offers a good compromise between the usefulness of the data and the privacy of the users.
+Using the year of birth, we determine the age of users at the time of sharing events and categorize them into the following age groups: ``<18,'' ``18-29,'' ``30-49,'' ``50-64,'' and ``65+.''
+The category for users younger than 18 years old is included because some states allow 17-year-olds to pre-register to vote, and some users might be younger than 18 at the time of sharing events.
 Gender is a binary measure provided by TargetSmart, which does not capture gender identities beyond the binary framework~\citep{shugarsgender}.
-Race/ethnicity information is inferred by TargetSmart for most states and is categorized as ``African-American,'' ``Asian,'' ``Hispanic,'' ``Caucasian,'' and ``Other.''
+Race/ethnicity information is inferred by TargetSmart for most states and is categorized as ``African-American,'' ``Asian,'' ``Hispanic,'' and ``Caucasian.''
+Other race categories with limited representation in the dataset are aggregated into a single ``Other'' category to minimize re-identification risks.